 - What is brainstorming?
-Brainstorming is free-thinking; both divergent, and convergent ideas often facilitated by one person in a group to guide creativity.
+Brainstorming is a free-thinking process often facilitated by one person in a group to guide the creativity.

 Writing a business plan

 - What is a business plan?
-How do you prepare a business plan, format it, what does it consist of, with samples?
+How to prepare a business plan, format it, and what it consists of, with samples.